PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Experiments for Outdoor Scenarios

 \subsection{Experimental Setup}

-We conduct the experiments on the NuScenes~\cite{caesar2020nuscenes} dataset, which is a challenging dataset for autonomous driving.
+In this section, we detail \sexyname's outdoor experiments.
+We conducted experiments on the challenging NuScenes~\cite{caesar2020nuscenes} dataset for outdoor autonomous driving, focusing on 3D object detection and semantic segmentation tasks.
 It consists of 700 scenes for training, 150 scenes for validation, and 150 scenes for testing.
 Each scene is captured through six different cameras, providing images with surrounding views, and is accompanied by a point cloud from LiDAR.
 The dataset comes with diverse annotations, supporting tasks like 3D object detection and 3D semantic segmentation.
 For detection evaluation, we employ nuScenes detection score (NDS) and mean average precision (mAP), and for segmentation assessment, we use mean intersection-over-union (mIoU).